-Police suspect he suffers from a mental disorder, but there is no clarity on the motive; body of the toddler was found in a drain near rail tracks
+Police suspect that the man suffers from a mental disorder.
+However, there is no clarity on the motive; body of the toddler was found in a drain near rail tracks

 Everything had been going as planned for Samina Khan.
 The 32-year-old resident of Beed arrived in the city, along with her husband, five daughters and two-year-old son, eight days ago to celebrate Eid with her family in Nagpada, with no inkling of the horror and tragedy that lay in wait.

 Kadir Amir Khan has been on the run since Tuesday

 Samina’s world turned upside down on Tuesday when her husband, Kadir Amir Khan (40), and son, Kaif Khan, went missing.
 After a search through the locality and a day later, she lodged a complaint with the JJ Marg police station — still clutching onto the hope that the father would keep the boy safe.
 Around 9.30 am the same day, that hope was crushed by a chilling phone call from Kadir.
 The husband called up from a local phone booth to say that he had flung their son on railway tracks in Byculla.

 Alerted by the family, the police found Kaif’s body in a drain near railway tracks between Byculla and Sandhurst Road stations.

 The JJ Marg police filed a case against the absconding Kadir based on a complaint from Samina.
 “He doesn't have a mobile phone.
 So, we can’t even trace his last known location.
 But our investigation is on,” said Anil Kumbhare, senior inspector, JJ Marg police station.